iagoFG/QuirkFX/README.md

 // get the before javafx button and set a backgroundcolor style and text QuirkFX.warp(btnfx).setStyle("-fx-background-color:red;").setText("this is a button");
 ```
-QuirkFX warps (not wraps) JavaFX.

-Plans are finishing support for all or at least more used properties using PipeCC precompiler and, also including a simplified superpowerful context-aware Q-notation for constructors:
+Plans are finishing support for all or at least most used properties (using PipeCC precompiler) and, also including a simplified but superpowerful context-aware Q-notation for constructors:

 ```java
 Q preset1 = Q.preset().align(Q.BASELINE_LEFT).text("default text");